Information for residency program directors

-The National Assessment Collaboration (NAC) examination assesses the readiness of an international medical graduate (IMG) for entrance into a Canadian residency program.
+The National Assessment Collaboration (NAC) Examination assesses the readiness of an international medical graduate (IMG) for entrance into a Canadian residency program.
 It is a pan-Canadian, standardized examination that provides residency program directors with objective information on the skills, attitudes and knowledge level of IMGs applying for postgraduate training in Canada.

-The NAC Examination was developed to reduce duplication between provincial IMG assessment programs and offer standardized results to Canadian residency program directors across the country.
-The exam results provide residency program directors with a comprehensive assessment of an IMG’s skills, attitudes, knowledge and readiness at the level of a recent Canadian medical graduate for entry into postgraduate training.
+The NAC Examination was developed to reduce duplication amongst provincial IMG assessment programs and offer standardized results to residency program directors across the country.
+The exam results provide a comprehensive assessment of an IMG’s skills, attitude and knowledge as compared to the level of a recent Canadian medical graduate and its readiness for entry into postgraduate training.

 Scope and format

 The NAC Examination is a clinical skills examination that consists of 12 different 11-minute clinical stations, each with a standardized patient and a physician examiner.

 In total, the duration of the exam is approximately three hours.
 However, the candidate may be on site for a longer period of time for administrative reasons.